rupalirajput/S-W-testing-Project/README.md

 # 2.3.
 Running the unit tests
    ## 2.3.1.
 Using Gradle
-      Run your unit tests with the `gradlew test` command.
+      Run your unit tests with the "gradlew test" command.
    ## 2.3.2.
 Using Android Studio
       To run a unit test, right-click on your test class in the Project window and select Run.